Part 2: The Path of the Advanced Practitioner

 This is the nature of all attractive objects when seen through the eyes of .
 They appear, they have qualities, they can even be appreciated and enjoyed -- but they are not solid, not permanent, not capable of providing the lasting satisfaction we project onto them.
 The beauty is real as appearance; the inherent, graspable reality we attribute to it is not.

+Think of the most beautiful thing you have ever seen.
+Hold it in your mind.
+Now ask: where is it now?
+Can you go back to that exact moment?
+Can you possess it?
+The beauty existed -- you experienced it -- but it was like a rainbow.
 The instruction is not to stop seeing beauty.
 It is to stop grasping at it -- to enjoy the rainbow without trying to put it in your pocket.

 Verse 24: Suffering Is Like a Dream